Table of Contents

 ❌ Listing Unrelated or Outdated Experience

-Adding unrelated jobs—like a part-time retail gig or an old internship—without explaining their relevance can confuse the reader and distract from your design story.
+Listing unrelated jobs, such as part-time retail work or internships from long ago, without explaining their relevance can distract from your professional design narrative.

 Best Tools to Create a UI/UX Resume

-As the UI/UX designer, your CV should be more than just one document – this should reflect your design eye, the ability to focus on expansion and clearly communicate.
-Think of it as your first UX challenge: to create something that is easy to appeal and navigate.
+As a UI/UX designer, your resume should be more than just a document.
+It should show your design skills, attention to detail, and ability to communicate clearly.
+Think of it as your first UX project—make it easy to read and navigate.

-Good news?
-You don’t have to start with scratches.
-There are many devices that help you create beautiful, modern CV without giving up functionality or readability.
-If you want to build from a template or customize each pixel, here are some top tools to consider:
+The good news?
+You don’t have to start from scratch.
+There are many tools that help you create beautiful, modern resumes without losing functionality or clarity.
+Whether you want to customize every detail or use templates, here are some top tools to try:

 🟦 Figma

-Best for: Designers who want whole innovative manage.
+Best for: Designers who want full creative control.

 -